-At present, I am Senior Lecturer in Photography at the University of Northampton and am in the final year of my PhD at Middlesex University, London.
+At present, I am Course Leader in Photography at Buckinghamshire New University and have recently submitted my PhD thesis at Middlesex University, London.

 ACMurphy Photography was established in 1995 as a collective name for my practice, which incorporates a diverse interest in subject matter and media and is produced for research, publication and exhibition outputs.

-Current practice investigates the photograph’s relationship to the museological space and its collections in particular, natural history specimens and is researched via cultural theories in metapsychology, museology and philosophy – for examples of these projects, please visit the Projects link in the menu below.
+Current practice investigates the photograph’s relationship to the museological space and its collections in particular, natural history specimens and is researched via cultural theories in metapsychology, museology and visuality as well as writings on nineteenth century photography.
+Examples of these projects can be found via the Projects link in the menu below.

-Creative Image 2018 conference, University of Manchester, UK.
+Murphy, Alexandra.”The Photograph as Ontological Episteme.”
+Paper and Display presented at Creative Image 2018 conference, University of Manchester, UK.
+26-7 September, 2018.

-The New and the Novel in the 19th Century conference, NCSA, Lincoln, Nebraska, US.
+Murphy, Alexandra.
+“Taxidermy and the Photograph: A Double-Act.”
+Paper presented at The New and the Novel in the 19th Century, NCSA conference, Lincoln, Nebraska, US.
+13-16 April, 2016.

 2015-2018 Natural History Museum, London